Optimal enzyme rhythms in cells: Optimal enzyme profiles

-Can enzyme rhythms $\uvt$ be beneficial in the absence of external rhythms?
-This would require a a positive fitness change $\Delta F = \uvt^\dag\,\Futut\,\uvt$ by the enzyme rhythms alone, i.e., the matrix $\Futut$ must have positive eigenvalues (as in Figure \ref{fig:Guulandscape} (d)).
-We can test this by computing the maximal eigenvalue of $\Futut(\omega)$, called principal fitness synergy $\sigma(\omega)$.
-If the value is positive, the corresponding eigenvector represents a beneficial spontaneous rhythm; in fact, it represents the most beneficial rhythm under the amplitude constraint $||\uvt||=\beta$, where $\beta$ is a fixed small number.
-In contrast, if $\sigma(\omega)$ remainsnegative for all frequencies $\omega$, the reference state is fitness-stable against spontaneous enzyme rhythms.
+\myparagraph{self-promoting rhythms} We saw how enzyme rhythms can be promoted by external rhythms.
+How can we describe self-promoting rhythms, that is, enzyme rhythms that provide benefits in static environments?
+Again, we consider a reference state that cannot be improved, at least not by static enzyme changes.
+However, there may still be enzyme rhythms that lead to improvements even in the absence of external rhythms, there is an incentive for such rhythms.
+As mentioned above, I call such rhythms ``self-promoting''.
+To increase fitness by enzyme rhythms alone (positive $\Delta F = \esymbolvt^\dag\,\Fetet\,\esymbolvt$), the matrix $\Fetet$ must have a positive eigenvalue (see Figure \ref{fig:Guulandscape} (d)).
+To test this, we compute the maximal eigenvalue of $\Fetet(\omega)$, called principal fitness synergy $\sigma(\omega)$.
+If this value is positive, the corresponding eigenvector describes a self-promoting enzyme rhythm, the most beneficial rhythm at a given amplitude $||\esymbolvt||\le\esymbolvt^{\rm max}$.
+In contrast, if $\sigma(\omega)$ is negative for all frequencies $\omega$, our system is stable against self-promoting enzyme rhythms.